2020 Idaho elections

-All 70 seats in the Idaho House of Representatives were up for election.
-The Republicans won 58 seats while the Democrats won 12 seats.
-The Republicans gained two seats, 15B and 29A.

 Federal offices

 President of the United States

 Idaho had four electoral votes in the Electoral College.
 Republican Donald Trump won all of them with 64% of the popular vote.

 United States Senate

 One of the two United States Senators representing Idaho was up for election.
 Incumbent Republican Jim Risch won with 63% of the votes.

 United States House of Representatives

 Idaho had two representatives in the United States House of Representatives who were up for election.
 Republicans won all of the districts.
 No seats changed hands.